dbca-wa/it-assets/README.md

     - pip install -r requirements.txt

- 7. Update your settings file appropriately in order to connect to the database.

- 8. Export DEBUG environment variable using:
-     - export DEBUG=True
+ 7. Get a copy of the .env file for use with honcho.

- 8. Run the test server and point web browser to the address of the application.
+ 9. Run the server using honcho and point web browser to the address of the application.

 ### Contribution guidelines ###